 Homemade baked goods are regarded a delicious treat — but homemade yogurt?
 Now that’s weird – that’s scary.
-Or as my husband says, that is something a nutter does.

 I have to admit the first time I’ve made anything that I typically buy at the store, I have had trepidation in actually tasting it.
 I know full well it is fine and safe.
 But I still feel the same taboo some have about non-babies ingesting breast milk.

 Why do we find safety in things that come from people in white coats?

 Whether it is food or medicines – the packaged and marketed items are what we find safety and security in.
 WHY?
 Why is it that we would rather slather chemicals on our child’s burn instead of some mustard, which is only slightly processed from what God made?